LoginRadius/docs/content/howto/manage-email-password-login.md

 LoginRadius Identity Platform provides Email/Password as a default registration and login option.
 You can also view and customize the content of the available email templates for this login method.

-To access the Email/Password login method, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click the **Configuration** and then navigate to the **Login Methods** section.
+To access the Email/Password login method, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click **Configuration** and then navigate to the **Add a Login Method** section.

-Click the down arrow or anywhere within the section and the **Login Methods** screen will appear:
+Click the down arrow or anywhere within the section and the **Add a Login Method** screen will appear:

 <div style="text-align:center">
   <img src="../assets/howto/implement-social-login/login-methods.png" alt="Login Methods" />